 Billy Messer | Assistant Coach / Camp Director

-At Virginia, Messer had a wide range of responsibilities as he is involved in every aspect of the program.
-He serves as the team's travel coordinator, and also assists with all aspects of game day operations and on-campus recruiting.
+At Virginia, Messer had a wide range of responsibilities as he was involved in every aspect of the program.
+He served as the team's travel coordinator, and also assisted with all aspects of game day operations and on-campus recruiting.

-The youngest son of Rock head coach Jeff Messer, Billy is a former four-year starter at second base for the Green and White.
+The youngest son of Rock head coach Jeff Messer, Billy was a four-year starter at second base for the Green and White.

 As a student-athlete, Messer also served on the Student-Athlete Advisory Council all four years and was the organization's treasurer his senior year.

-A native of Slippery Rock, Pa., Messer graduated from Slippery Rock in 2010 with a bachelor's degree in finance.
+A native of Slippery Rock, Pennsylvania, Messer graduated from Slippery Rock in 2010 with a bachelor's degree in finance.

 Bob Mitcheltree | Pitching Coach / Camp Staff

-The 2016 season will mark Bob Mitcheltree’s 13th year as a member of head coach Jeff Messer’s coaching staff.
-Mitcheltree currently serves Slippery Rock’s pitching coach.
+The 2020 season will mark Bob Mitcheltree’s 17th year as a member of head coach Jeff Messer’s coaching staff for the Slippery Rock University baseball team.

-As head coach at Wilmington High school, his 1981 squad captured both the WPIAL title and the PIAA State championship.
-He served as the head coach at Lakeview High School in 1977 and coached in the Youngstown Class “B” League for several summers.
+As head coach at Wilmington High school, his 1981 squad captured both the WPIAL and the PIAA State championships.
+He served as the head coach at Lakeview High School in 1977 and coached in the Youngstown Class “B” League for several summers as well.

-As an assistant coach with Fabulous Goldsteins they won the 1980 Ohio Connie Mack State championship and his 1983 Buckeye Elks squad participated in the NABF world series.
+Mitcheltree was an assistant coach with Fabulous Goldsteins when they won the 1980 Ohio Connie Mack State championship and his 1983 Buckeye Elks squad participated in the NABF world series.
 Mitcheltree also served as the pitching coach at Westminster College for two seasons.

 Mitcheltree played collegiately at Youngstown State University under the legendary Dom Rosselli.
-He has scouted professionally for the St. Louis Cardinals, New York Mets, and San Diego Padres.
-He operated his own pitching school for 15 years.
+He has scouted professionally for the St. Louis Cardinals, New York Mets, and San Diego Padres in addition to operating his own pitching school for 15 years.

-Mitcheltree has served the last 40 years as an assistant football coach at Wilmington High School.
-He has helped lead the Greyhounds to the 2008 PIAA Class AA State championship, a state runner-up honor in 1988, two WPIAL titles, six state semi-final berths, and nine District 10 championships.
+As comfortable on the gridiron as the diamond, Mitcheltree has served for over 40 years as an assistant football coach at Wilmington High School.
+He has helped lead the Greyhounds to the 2008 PIAA Class AA State championship, state runner-up honors in 1988, 2017 and 2018, two WPIAL titles, eight state semifinal berths and 11 District 10 football championships.
 His son, T.D., was named first team all-state tight end his senior year as a Greyhound.

-Mitcheltree was inducted into the Lawrence County Sports Hall of Fame in 2004, was named to the North County Baseball League Hall of Fame in 2011, and received a 25-year coaching award from the American Baseball Coaches Association in 2003.
+His success has been recognized with inductions into the Lawrence County Sports Hall of Fame in 2004 and the North County Baseball League Hall of Fame in 2011.
+Mitcheltree received a 25-year coaching award from the ABCA in 2003.

-Retiring in 2009, Mitcheltree taught in the Lakeview and Wilmington School Districts for a total of 37 years.
+Mitcheltree taught in the Lakeview and Wilmington School Districts for a total of 37 years before retiring in 2009.
 He and his wife, Cindy, reside in New Wilmington and are the parents of two sons, T.D. (a former Rock football player) and Ryan.
 They have one grandson, Chase.